-- If a student with motor impairment asks for accommodations related to quizzes, in-class performance grading or the term-end exam and you waver in your judgement on how to respond, please contact the SDA Office immediately.
+- If a student with motor impairment asks for accommodations related to exams and you are uncertain of how to respond, please contact the SDA Office immediately.
 The SDA Office will examine the request from the student and make the necessary adjustments.
-For important exam information that is not provided in the syllabus or exam information note (e.g. exam timetable and exam scope), present specific details not only as in-class oral direction but also as text information through e-class, DUET, etc.
+For important exam information that is not provided in the syllabus or exam information note (e.g. exam timetable and exam scope), present specific details not only as in-class oral direction but also as text information through e-class, DUET, etc. - Please allow the student to answer questions and submit answer sheets by PC.